-CARLSBAD, Calif. - Finding peace and quiet at a resort isn't as easy as one might think.
-Especially when the resort is the well-known, bustling La Costa and you're on a golf vacation.
+CARLSBAD, Calif. -- Finding peace and quiet at a resort isn't as easy as one might think.
+Especially when the resort is the well known, bustling La Costa and you're on a golf vacation.

 Golf stands at the center of it all here, been that way for generations.
 The huge lobby picture window off the grand staircase looks out onto both of La Costa's 18s.
 This reverence carries over into a fleet of golf carts that appears more plentiful than ships in the British Navy in its heyday.
 Groups are forever buzzing around those carts, loading and unloading, heading to and fro.
 There is often a shotgun start on the 18 open to the public that day.
-(La Costa reserves one course exclusively for its members, one course for resort guest and visitors on an every-other-day rotation.)

-In the name of Ben Hogan - whose picture hangs on the wall - it's a whole lot of commotion.
+In the name of Ben Hogan -- whose picture hangs on the wall -- it's a whole lot of commotion.

 Golfers find themselves going from an uphill 467-yard par-4 with five bunkers flanking a tight green (No. 3) to a downhill 371-yard par-4 (No. 4) hugging a valley bottom.
 This is how your round plays out, up, down, fun all around.
 There is nothing overly dramatic or tricky about it.
 This opening nine simply allows you to try all the different clubs in your bag, matter-of-factly forces you to decide when you need one extra club and when you should go one club down.

-"I heard the North Course was the better of the two,'' Jim Orrcorcutt, a golfer from Cranbury, N.J., said.
-"But I don't know. .This South one has its moments too."
+"I heard the North Course was the better of the two," Jim Orrcorcutt, a golfer from Cranbury, N.J., said.
+"But I don't know.
+This Legends one has its moments too."

-While there is nothing on the South Course worthy of the North's 13 through 18 stretch, it makes up anything it lacks in the spectacular with character.
+While there is nothing on the Legends Course worthy of the North's 13 through 18 stretch, it makes up anything it lacks in the spectacular with character.
 The front nine lets you get involved in the round, always keeps things interesting with changes from hole to hole.
 By the time golfers make the turn, they're ready for the longer (3,753 to 3,324 yards from the back tees), tighter second half.

 On this midwinter day, the rough is at PGA Tour-major-event level in preparation for the Accenture Match Play Championship Feb.
 23-27, making the closing nine morph from tough to almost Pauly Shore frustrating.